-City staff would like to request that the City Council set a public hearing date for March 4, 2019 to consider the approval of Ordinance 1577 regarding the extension of the Pepin Creek Moratorium.
+City staff would like to request that the City Council consider and approve Ordinance 1577 regarding the extension of the Pepin Creek Moratorium.

-Motion to set a public hearing date of March 4, 2019 to consider Ordinance 1577 extending the existing moratorium of development on those properties previously identified within the Pepin Creek Sub-area.
+Motion to approve Ordinance 1577 extending the existing moratorium of development on those properties previously identified within the Pepin Creek Sub-area for an additional six months.